scristofari/image-server/part3/PART3.md

 ## Tests

 At the point, the tests will not change a lot.
-We use `table driven tests, the benefit of that, is that we test a lot of cases at one time.
+We use `table driven tests`, the benefit of that, is that we test a lot of cases at one time.
 Very useful for testing the preset.

 ```go